 Other support

-• due date of birth of child
+• your child’s due date or birth date

 However, please note that an entitlement to private parental leave payments or government-funded paid parental leave may mean you are not entitled to a grant of legal assistance to get a lawyer to run your case.